 By now, you probably know a search phrase is called a “keyword”, and there are three factors that go into understanding how to identify a juicy target phrase that will make you money.

-You want your prospects to be thinking about buying from you.
+There are hundreds of sites in search engine results pages, and you want your prospects to be thinking about buying from you.
 Therefore, one aspect of your SEO that must be considered up front is buyer intent.
 When you’re thinking about that, prioritise website pages and other content that contain words like:

 These are good examples, but any other words you think clearly indicate buyer intent for your tech services should be your priority.
 That way, you'll get faster results from this guide.